-PageSpeed Insights (PSI) reports on the performance of a page on both mobile and desktop devices, and provides suggestions on how that page may be improved.
+PageSpeed Insights (PSI) reports on the user experience of a page on both mobile and desktop devices, and provides suggestions on how that page may be improved.

 PSI provides both lab and field data about a page.
-Lab data is useful for debugging performance issues, as it is collected in a controlled environment.
+Lab data is useful for debugging issues, as it is collected in a controlled environment.
 However, it may not capture real-world bottlenecks.
 Field data is useful for capturing true, real-world user experience - but has a more limited set of metrics.
 See How To Think About Speed Tools for more information on the two types of data.

 Real-user experience data in PSI is powered by the Chrome User Experience Report (CrUX) dataset.
-PSI reports real users' First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP) experiences over the previous 28-day collection period.
+PSI reports real users' First Contentful Paint (FCP), First Input Delay (FID), Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP) experiences over the previous 28-day collection period.
 PSI also reports experiences for the experimental metric Time to First Byte (TTFB).

 |FCP||[0, 1800ms]||(1800ms, 3000ms]||over 3000ms|